 Entrepreneurs: Janet Wu and Erin Wold-Fettner

-Silkroll is an online service founded by two women entrepreneurs in San Francisco, CA, that wants to help extend the life of a piece of clothing while keeping their customers fashionable through a new marketplace where customers can trade their clothes.
+Silkroll is an online service founded by two women entrepreneurs in San Francisco, CA, that wants to help to keep their customers fashionable through a new marketplace where customers can trade their clothes and extend the life of a piece of clothing.

 Selling and buying through SilkRoll is simple.
 Customers open an account through the website and receive a shipping bag.

-Clothes and handbags are sent in to the company and are evaluated and assigned points within a week of receipt.
-Initially points were assigned based only on the retail value.
+Handbags and clothes are sent to the company and are assigned points after being evaluated within a week of receipt.
+Based only on the retail value are assigned the points.
 The points can then be used to purchase clothes and accessories from SilkRoll.

 More from Shark Tank